dansmyers/Networks/Sprint-1-Network_Fundamentals/Notes/OSI_7_Layer_Model.md

 Suppose both hosts A and B try to transmit to the base station at the same time.
 What might happen?

 Well, the radio signals might interfere with each other, resulting in a garbled transmission arriving at the base station.
-You've experienced this is you've ever listened to the radio on a long drive and passed through the point where two stations broadcasting on the same frequency overlapped.
+You've experienced this if you've ever listened to the radio on a long drive and passed through the area where two stations broadcasting on the same frequency overlap with each other.

 Link layer protocols solve the problem of allowing multiple hosts to **share access** to the same underlying communication medium.
 The Wi-Fi standard solves this problem for radio links, by putting some rules in place that allow hosts to transmit without causing unacceptable interference.